Gateshead College: Founding and development

+More than £75 million has been spent developing six campuses, for academic and vocational courses.

+The College has established a reputation for working in partnership with many organisations including the Chamber of Commerce, Nissan, sports teams including Gateshead Thunder and the Newcastle Vipers, and The Sage Gateshead and was chosen founder college for the National Skills Academy for Creative and Cultural Skills.

+Future intentions

 Gateshead College develops training and facilities to support the North East's bid to become a hub for sustainability.
-The College has also established a reputation for working in partnership with many organisations including the Chamber of Commerce, Nissan, sports teams including Gateshead Thunder and the Newcastle Vipers, and The Sage Gateshead and was chosen founder college for the National Skills Academy for Creative and Cultural Skills.

 The College administers the Government's Plugged in Places project, through its Charge Your Car project.
 Gateshead College also established Zero Carbon Futures in 2011, to deliver a range of local and national programmes designed to advance the region as a European leader in the production of low carbon vehicles.